-Born 57 years ago in the Sir Lowrys Pass region, Edward was brought up and has farmed this land and its surrounds ever since, thus making it safe to conclude that no other man quite understands the terroir of this region as accurately as he does.
+Born in the Sir Lowrys Pass region in 1962, Edward was brought up in and has farmed this land and its surroundings ever since, thus making it safe to conclude that no other man quite understands the terroir of this region as accurately as he does.

 A true king-pin of the team, Edward is not only extremely knowledgeable about our soils, slopes and climate, but also possesses invaluable traits of being trustworthy and extremely dedicated to his craft.
 It is primarily due to these great strengths of his that enable some of our giant clients such as Distell and KWV, to have bounded contracts with our farm in securing our fruit annually.

 Edward’s children have also worked on our land for Highberry for many years.

 Him and his family are a true asset to the farm’s existence.